Michael Van Clef, Ph.D.

 The Environmental Commission of Andover Township hired Ecological Solutions to create a spatial database of the town's easements.
 The project involved GIS functions that allow easy identification of parcels containing easements.
 Large format maps were produced to clearly display easements in the context of critical water resources and areas of important biodiversity.

-Ecological Solutions assisted Back to Nature by developing a baseline inventory for conservation easements, which involved completion GIS maps and review of conservation values.
+Ecological Solutions assisted Back to Nature by developing a baseline inventory for conservation easements, which involved completing GIS maps and review of conservation values.

 Ecological Solutions provided a rapid evaluation of deer impacts on municipal lands.
 Mike provided information to members of the Environmental Commission, including a brief report with annotated photographs that facilitated understanding of deer impacts across the Township.